MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

 ### Create the second version

-1. In Visual Sudio Code, create a new file called migration.json file and add it to the project's root folder.
+1. In Visual Studio Code, create a new file called migration.json file and add it to the project's root folder.
 2. In the migration.json, include rules for the Microsoft base application, system application, and your customization extensions.

     ```json